Important Safety Information

 - ZOMIG Nasal Spray can cause dizziness, weakness, or drowsiness.
 If you have any of these symptoms do not drive a car, use machinery, or do anything that needs you to be alert

-- Some people who take ZOMIG may have a reaction called serotonin syndrome which can be life-threatening.
-In particular this reaction may occur when ZOMIG is used together with certain types of antidepressants known as SSRIs or SNRIs.
+- Some people who take ZOMIG Nasal Spray may have a reaction called serotonin syndrome which can be life-threatening.
+In particular this reaction may occur when ZOMIG Nasal Spray is used together with certain types of antidepressants known as SSRIs or SNRIs.
 Symptoms may include mental changes (confusion, seeing things that are not there (hallucinations), agitation, coma), fast heartbeat, changes in blood pressure, feeling faint, fever, sweating, muscle spasm, trouble walking, nausea, vomiting, and/or diarrhea.
-Call your doctor immediately if you have any of these symptoms after taking ZOMIG
+Call your doctor immediately if you have any of these symptoms after taking ZOMIG Nasal Spray

-- The safety and effectiveness of ZOMIG have not been established in patients under 12 years of age or patients over 65 years of age
+- The safety and effectiveness of ZOMIG Nasal Spray have not been established in patients under 12 years of age or patients over 65 years of age

 - The most common side effects reported by adult patients in clinical studies for ZOMIG Nasal Spray include unusual taste; tingling sensation; skin sensitivity; dizziness; nausea; pain, warm sensation, pressure, and tightness sensations such as in the nose, throat, or chest; drowsiness; weakness; disorder/discomfort of the nasal cavity; and dry mouth

-- The most common side effects in pediatrics (age 12 to 17 years) in clinical trials for ZOMIG Nasal Spray were unusual taste, nasal discomfort, dizziness, mouth/throat pain, and nausea
+- The most common side effects in pediatrics (12 to 17 years of age) in clinical trials for ZOMIG Nasal Spray were unusual taste, nasal discomfort, dizziness, mouth/throat pain and nausea

-ZOMIG is a prescription medicine approved to treat migraine headaches with or without aura in adults and pediatric patients (age 12 to 17 years).
+ZOMIG Nasal Spray is a prescription medicine used to treat migraine headaches with or without aura in adults and pediatric patients (12 to 17 years of age).
 It is not known if ZOMIG Nasal Spray is safe and effective in children under 12 years of age.
-Only your doctor can determine if ZOMIG is right for you.
+Only your doctor can determine if ZOMIG Nasal Spray is right for you.

 Limitations of Use:

-ZOMIG should only be used where a clear diagnosis of migraine has been established.
-For a given migraine attack, if you do not respond to the first dose of ZOMIG, then your doctor will need to determine if you really have a migraine headache before you take another dose.
-ZOMIG is not for the prevention of migraines.
-ZOMIG is not for other types of headaches, including cluster headache.
+ZOMIG Nasal Spray should only be used where a clear diagnosis of migraine has been established.
+For a given migraine attack, if you do not respond to the first dose of ZOMIG Nasal Spray, then your doctor will need to determine if you really have a migraine headache before you take another dose.
+ZOMIG Nasal Spray is not for the prevention of migraines.
+ZOMIG Nasal Spray is not for other types of headaches, including cluster headache.
 ZOMIG Nasal Spray is not for people with moderate or severe liver problems (hepatic impairment).